Prince Harry Reportedly Furious Over ‘False’ Claims The Queen ‘Banned’ Meghan Markle From Royal Jewels

 On April 4, 2019, The Sun reported the Queen “banning” Meghan Markle from wearing some of the Royal Collection jewels “made famous” by Princess Diana.
 The alleged restrictions applied to Markle, but not Kate Middleton.
 As The Inquisitr reported later that day, the story was nothing more than a rumor.

-April 5 brings fresh news.
+Friday, however, brings fresh news.
 Meghan’s husband, Prince Harry is said to be angered over the “untrue, smeary, rumor,” Elle reports.
 The magazine quotes a royal insider.

 “There is anger that these claims circulating are simply not true.
 They are rightly incensed.”

 The story had already made global headlines by the time The Express clarified it as false.
 Both The Express and Elle quote a separate royal insider setting the record straight.
-In particular, reminding the public that Meghan has borrowed jewels from the Royal Collection before.
+In particular, the insider clarifies to the public that Meghan has borrowed jewels from the Royal Collection before.

 “It is worth noting that the Queen lent Meghan a tiara for the wedding, gave her earrings for her first royal engagement, and had just agreed to partly fund her new household.”